liangzifei/MRH-Net/Transfer_learning/readme.md

 # Transfer learning
 ## Transfer from general auto-fluorescence MRH network to specific histology contrast, such as myelin/axon.
+(The trained network from transferlearning is the same structure and format from MRH_training.mlx.
+Therefore, same use in testing steps)

 ### The general idea of transfer learning is the following: